Dritëro Agolli: Albanian League of Writers and Artists

 Agolli was head of the Albanian League of Writers and Artists from 1973 until 1992.
 He was a leading figure in the Albanian Communist nomenklatura.

 From the 1960s until the Communist regime collapsed in the early 1990s, the League accused Albanian writers it deemed guilty of neglecting their responsibility as Communists to reflect the literary style of Socialist Realism in their writings and thereby advance the goals of the Communist Party; some writers were arrested, and either imprisoned for many years or shot, and others were hounded by the state secret police and suffered attacks.
 Kasem Trebeshina was imprisoned, Pjetër Arbnori (also called Albanian Mandela) was re-convicted in prison for his literary anti-communist work and imprisoned from ages 26 to 54, Bilal Xhaferri was expelled, exiled in communist gulags, and forced to flee to the U.S., Vilson Blloshmi was shot, and many others who were persecuted in many ways.

 Some survived, such as the poet Xhevahir Spahiu and the writer Ismail Kadare, who ultimately defected to France to escape the regime and its Sigurimi secret police, and thereafter won the Prix mondial Cino Del Duca, the Herder Prize, the Man Booker International Prize, the Prince of Asturias Award, the Jerusalem Prize, the Park Kyong-ni Prize, and the Neustadt International Prize for Literature.

 The 1990s

 In the early 1990s, he was a member of Parliament for the Socialist Party of Albania.
 He also founded the Dritëro Publishing Company and published new prose and poetry.

 Agolli wrote throughout the 1990s.
 He has verse collections: The time beggar (Lypësi i kohës, Tirana 1995), The spirit of our forefathers (Shpirti i gjyshërve, Tirana 1996), The strange man approaches (Vjen njeriu i çuditshëm, Tirana 1996), Ballad for my father and myself (Baladë për tim atë dhe për vete, Tirana 1997), Midnight notebook (Fletorka e mesnatës, Tirana 1998), and The distant bell (Kambana e largët, Tirana 1998).
 Among volumes of prose are: the short story collection Insane people (Njerëz të krisur, Tirana 1995); The naked horseman (Kalorësi lakuriq, Tirana 1996), and The devil's box (Arka e djallit, Tirana 1997).

-Agolli, who was a heavy smoker all his adult life, died from pulmonary disease on 3 February 2017 in Tirana at the age of 85.
+A lifelong smoker, Agolli died from pulmonary disease on 3 February 2017 in Tirana at the age of 85.